k78ma/quartz/content/4B/AMATH 449/Hopfield Networks.md

 Hopfield recognized a link between these network states and the Ising model in physics.
 - Ising model: Lattice of interacting magnetic dipoles, each of which can be "up" or "down".
 The state of each dipole depends on its neighbors.

-Hopfield energy is a scalar number that we compute for any network state $\vec{x}\in \{ -1, 1 \}^{N}$.
+Thus, Hopfield energy is a scalar number that we compute for any network state $\vec{x}\in \{ -1, 1 \}^{N}$.
 The dynamics are defined such that updating neurons makes $E$ decrease, so that the network falls into low-energy states, which correspond to the stored memories/patterns.

 Hopfield energy is defined as:
 $$